cmayomsft/BotToBot-Handoff/CSharp/README.md

 #### Fielding a Handoff

 In each "sub-bot", the Global Message Handler code will be inspecting incoming messages for navigation commands.
-Per the [Conversation Navigation](#Conversation-Navigation) discussion above, if the message text matches a navigation command the dialog stack is cleared and the message is forwarded to the `Root Dialog`.
+Per the [Conversation Navigation](#Conversation-Navigation) discussion above, if the message text matches a navigation command the dialog stack is cleared and the message is forwarded to the [`RootDialog`](SubBot1\Dialogs\RootDialog.cs).

-In SubBot1's [`RootDialog`](SubBot1\Dialogs\RootDialog.cs), the navigation command is used to display the navigation menu card for the bot ("SubBot1") or to call the appropriate dialog for the command ("SubBot1.1").
+In SubBot1's `RootDialog`, the navigation command is used to display the navigation menu HeroCard for the bot ("SubBot1") or to call the appropriate dialog for the command ("SubBot1.1").

 Note: In `ShowNavMenuAsync`, SubBot1 facilitates navigation back to the MainBot by adding a `CardAction` that posts the MainBot's main navigation command ("Menu") to the conversation.
 This navigation command will be picked up by the MainBot's [`MessageController`](MainBot\Controllers\MessagesController.cs) and will cause the stack to be reset and the MainBot's navigation menu to be displayed.